-APS-1 is a frontrunner in a global race to be the Earth's first Asteroid Prospecting mission.
+Project El Dorado APS-1 is the Earth's first Asteroid Prospecting mission.

-APS-1 will conduct a spectral survey of 5000 NEAs in order to identify which are the most viable candidates for mining.
+APS-1 will conduct a spectral survey of 50000 Asteroids and Comets in order to identify which are the most viable candidates for mining.

-AMP-1 will be designed to be capable of recovering 20 tonnes of Platinum: this being equivalent to 10% of the current global annual supply.
+AMP-1 is being designed to be capable of recovering 20 tonnes of Platinum: this being equivalent to 10% of the current global annual supply.